 For Server Certificates, the PKI Sponsor/ Certificate Holder will follow the same steps to check the content for the Server Certificate is still accurate and valid.
 If the PKI Sponsor indicates that any of the contents of the Server Certificate have changed during the Re-key (e.g. the FQDN(s) and Organization information), the RA will request verification information in accordance with the verification processes set forth in section 3.2 before the Re-key process can be completed.
-Additional steps processing steps must be executed as required for EV SSL Certificates and in accordance with the CA/B Forum Extended Validation Guidelines, available in Annex B of the TrustID CP.
+Additional steps processing steps must be executed as required for EV SSL Certificates, EV Code Signing Certificates, in accordance with the CA/B Forum Extended Validation SSL Guidelines available in Annex B and EV Time-stamping Certificates in accordance with the CA/B Forum Extended Validation Code Signing Guidelines available Annex C of the TrustID CP.